poparide/takehome-frontend/README.md

 # Poparide Frontend Take-Home

-This project template is provided by [Poparide](https://poparide.com) to evaluate your frontend skills and problem-solving approach within our Product team.
+This project template is provided by [Poparide](https://poparide.com) to evaluate your **frontend skills and problem-solving approach** for either a **Web** or **Mobile Engineering** role within our Product team.
 The base Expo template includes initial setup so you can focus on building the required features without worrying about configuration.

 ## Getting Started